dm/aws-bare/README.md

   * Check the outputs as well with `make outputs-foundation`
   * Run `make create-app`, same options for status: `make status-app` and outputs `make outputs-app`

 To delete everything, in order:

-  * Run `make delete-app` to delete the App stack.
+  * Run `make delete-app` to delete the App stack
-  * Run `make delete-foundation` to delete the Foundation stack.
+  * Run `make delete-foundation` to delete the Foundation stack
+  * Run `make delete-pipeline` to delete the Devops Pipeline stack